self-model/counterfactualVisibility/README.md

 Raw data from all four experiments is available on the project's OSF repository: [osf.io/7v2d6/](https://osf.io/7v2d6/)

 ## Analysis Scripts
-A fully reproducible data-to-paper code (in R and Rmarkdown) is available in the ['docs'](https://github.com/matanmazor/counterfactualVisibility/blob/main/docs/occlusion.Rmd) subdirectory.
+A fully reproducible data-to-paper code (in R and Rmarkdown), as well as reports of all pre-registered analyses, are available in the ['docs'](https://github.com/matanmazor/counterfactualVisibility/blob/main/docs/occlusion.Rmd) subdirectory.
 Scripts currently use local paths for data files.
 To read data directly from OSF, replace mentions of `loadAndPreprocessData` with `loadAndPreprocessDataFromOSF`.

 ## Experiment demos